-T • e $\alpha$ K 2126 tor Sel lection

 Basis for Selection

 C6.
-Do you have an open admission poli equivalency diplomas are admitted w which applies:
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

-Open admission policy as described above e for all students ☐ Yes ☐ N 0

-Open admission policy as described above selective admission for out-of-state s □ Yes □ N 0

-sciective admission for out-of-state s tudents O

-selective admission to some program other (explain) as Yes [ No

-Mass Board of Higher Education s G.P.A, SAT or ACT liding scale based on high school
+Open admission policy as described above for all students Yes  No Open admission policy as described above for most students, but selective admission for out-of-state students Yes 🗌 No selective admission to some programs other (explain) Tes Yes 🗌 No Mass Board of Higher Education sliding scale based on high s G.P.A, SAT or ACT school

 C7.
-Relative importance of each of the degree-seeking (freshman) admissi ion decisions. • •
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degreeseeking (freshman) admission decisions.

-Very Important Important Considered Not Considered
+- Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record $\boxtimes$
+Rigor of secondary school record \boxtimes

-Class rank $\boxtimes$
+Class rank \boxtimes

-Academic GPA $\boxtimes$
+Academic GPA \boxtimes

-Standardized test scores $\boxtimes$
+Standardized test scores \boxtimes

-Application Essay
+Application Essay \boxtimes

-Recommendation $\boxtimes$
+Recommendation \boxtimes

 Nonacademic

-Interview Ц $\boxtimes$
+Interview \boxtimes

-Extracurricular activities $\boxtimes$
+Extracurricular activities \boxtimes

-Talent/ability $\sqcup$ Ц
+Talent/ability \boxtimes

-Character/personal qualities Ц $\boxtimes$
+Character/personal qualities \boxtimes

-First generation 닏 Ц $\boxtimes$
+First generation \boxtimes

-Alumni/ae relation 닏 H 닏 $\boxtimes$
+Alumni/ae relation \boxtimes

-Geographical residence 닏 H 닏
+Geographical residence \boxtimes

-State residency H $\sqcup$ 닏 $\boxtimes$
+State residency \boxtimes

-Religious affiliation/commitment Ш $\bowtie$
+Religious affiliation/commitment \boxtimes

+Racial/ethnic status \boxtimes

+Volunteer work \boxtimes

-Voluntee Work ex
+Work experience \boxtimes

+Level of applicant's interest \boxtimes

+7

-SAT an d ACT Policies
+SAT and ACT Policies

 C8.
-Enti rance exams
+Entrance exams

-your institution make use of S ree-seeking applicants? $\boxtimes$ Ye AT Subject Te est scores in admi ssion decisions for or first-time, first-year
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

-If yes, pl Fall 201 ace check marks in the approp oriate boxes bel low to reflect y our institution's p oolicies for use in admission for
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

-ADMISSION

-Require F Recommend Require for Some Consider If Submitted Not Used

-or ACT

-Conly Conly H H H H H

-SAT and SAT Subject Tests or

-ACT SAT Subject Tests

-Fall 2018 admissio ar institution will make use of the splease indicate which ONE countries process): with writing required with writing recommended, with or without writing accept of the following
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+ACT with writing required

+ACT with writing recommended.

+ACT with or without writing accepted

-Fall 2018 nstitution will make use of the B please indicate which ONE cons process):
+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-SAT with Essay component require with Essay component recommends with or without Essay component mended
+- SAT with Essay component required - SAT with Essay component recommended

+SAT with or without Essay component accepted

-C. Please e indicate how your institution will use the SA AT or ACT ess ay component; ch eck all that apply ·.
+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essa ay ACT essay
+SAT essay ACT essay

 For admission

-P 1

-For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

-Not using essay component $\boxtimes$ $\boxtimes$
+Not using essay component \square \boxtimes

-D. .
-In addition, does your inst itution use applicants' test scores for academic advising?
-E. Latest date by which SA T or ACT scores must be received for fall-term admission 3/1 Latest date by which SA T Subject Test scores must be received for fall-term admission F. If necessary, use this spa not required of some stud ce to clarify your test policies (e.g., if tests are recommended for some students, or if tests are dents): G. Please indicate which te sts your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP $\boxtimes$ Institutional Exam State Exam (specify): Accuplacer reading and algebra
+D. In addition, does your institution use applicants' test scores for academic advising? 🗌 yes 🖾 no

+- E. Latest date by which SAT or ACT scores must be received for fall-term admission____3/1 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+Common Data Set 2017-2018

+G. Please indicate which ı tests yo our institution uses for placement (e.g., state tests):

+SAT

+ACT

+SAT Subject Tests

+AP \boxtimes

+CLEP \boxtimes

+Institutional Exam \boxtimes

+State Exam (specify): Accuplacer reading and algebra